awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon_trust_x.md

-# Getting Started with the Infineon OPTIGA Trust X and XMC4800 IoT Connectivity Kit<a name="getting_started_infineon_trust_x"></a>
+# Getting started with the Infineon OPTIGA Trust X and XMC4800 IoT Connectivity Kit<a name="getting_started_infineon_trust_x"></a>

 This tutorial provides instructions for getting started with the Infineon OPTIGA Trust X Secure Element and XMC4800 IoT Connectivity Kit\.
-In comparison to the [Getting Started with the Infineon XMC4800 IoT Connectivity Kit](getting_started_infineon.md) tutorial, this guide shows you how to provide secure credentials using an Infineon OPTIGA Trust X Secure Element\.
+In comparison to the [Getting started with the Infineon XMC4800 IoT Connectivity Kit](getting_started_infineon.md) tutorial, this guide shows you how to provide secure credentials using an Infineon OPTIGA Trust X Secure Element\.

 You need the following hardware: